-Potential Impact: The Project area is within the jurisdiction of the Central Valley Water Board, and subject to the boards' basin plan.
-The Project would include stormwater BMPs, as required by PEIR Mitigation Measure WQ-1, to protect water quality and beneficial uses, as defined in the basin plan.
-Implementation of the Project SWPPP would also regulate discharges to ensure compliance with the basin plan's water quality standards, and would not conflict with or obstruct implementation of a water quality control plan.
-Adequate water supply is available to meet the needs of the Project for both construction and operation activities, and would not decrease groundwater supplies.
-The

-Project would only minimally affect groundwater resources because excavation would be temporary and short-term during the construction period.
-Due to the minimal change in impervious area, there would be no substantial reduction or interference of water infiltration into the ground and associated groundwater recharge or depletion of groundwater supplies that would conflict with implementation of sustainable groundwater management would not occur.
+Potential Impact: The project area is within the jurisdiction of the Central Valley Water Board, and subject to the boards' basin plan.
+The project would include stormwater BMPs, as required by PEIR Mitigation Measure WQ-1, to protect water quality and beneficial uses, as defined in the basin plan.
+Implementation of the project SWPPP would also regulate discharges to ensure compliance with the basin plan's water quality standards, and would not conflict with or obstruct implementation of a water quality control plan.
+Adequate water supply is available to meet the needs of the project for both construction and operation activities, and would not decrease groundwater supplies.
+The project would only minimally affect groundwater resources because excavation would be temporary and short-term during the construction period.
+Due to the existing soils impervious nature, the increase of gravel and concrete to the project site would not substantially reduce or interfere with water infiltration into the ground and associated groundwater recharge or depletion of groundwater supplies that would conflict with implementation of sustainable groundwater management would not occur.